BOOKS BY SEAN FAGAN

 The first British Lions & their barnstorming Rugby & Aussie rules playing tour of Australia of 1888.

-The captivating story of the first British Lions and their history-making rugby and Aussie rules playing tour of Australia and New Zealand.
-An epic eight month, 54-games expedition of high drama, personal tragedy and great adventures in the Victorian era of Sherlock Holmes, Jules Verne and Jack the Ripper.
+THE captivating story of the first British Lions and their history-making tour of Australia and New Zealand.
+An epic eight month, 54-games expedition of high drama and adventure in the era of Sherlock Holmes, Jules Verne and Jack the Ripper.

 Paperback 304 pages plus 8 pages of glossy b&w photos/drawings; match results table, post tour timeline 1888-1914; 1888-written guides to playing rules of rugby & Aust rules.